yeciorg/.github/profile/README.md

 # YED
 Yed Another Developing React Packages

-I was learning to develop products with React, and during the process I created some components.

-Although there are already a large number of excellent components, making your own components is a very important learning process in the process of learning React.

-So, here are the components.

 If you come across any issues, please submit them in the corresponding package's repository as an issue.
 Feel free to share your concerns in the #bug-reports channel as well on [Discord](https://community.yed.app).

 Feel free to register your package.
 Check [here](https://github.com/yedapp/Registration).